MateiVladFlorian/Simple_calculator/README.md

-# Simple_calculator
+# Description
- This is a simple calculator app.
+ This is a simple calculator app made in WinForms, .NET Framework 4.8.